-Learn about Maasai clothes, dressing and beauty: Though they traditionally dressed in animal skins, Maasai woman with beaded jewelry – everyday Maasai dresstoday, typical Maasai dress consists of red sheets, (shuka), wrapped around the body and loads of beaded jewelry placed around the neck and arms.
+Learn about Maasai clothes, dressing, and beauty: Though they traditionally dressed in animal skins, Maasai women with beaded jewelry – everyday Maasai dress today, typical Maasai dress consists of red sheets, (shuka), wrapped around the body and loads of beaded jewelry placed around the neck and arms.

 These are worn by both men and women and may vary in color depending on the occasion.

 Learn about Maasai faith and religion: In their monotheistic traditional beliefs, the Maasai god (Enkai or Engai) was manifested in two forms: the black god, who was benevolent; and the red god, who was vengeful.
 Today most of the Maasai tribe is Christians and a minority is Muslims.

 Learn about Maasai food: All of the Maasai’s needs for food are met by their cattle.
 They eat the meat, drink the milk, and, on occasion, drink the blood.

 Bulls, oxen, and lambs are slaughtered for meat on special occasions and for ceremonies.
 The by-products of the animals – skin, and hides – are used as bedding while cow dung is used for building (it is smeared on the walls).